geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 And you just have to type into the vchr eud file to use that I did.

 ##### **Geohot** [[00:50:04](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3004)]
-That's all written with pre...
-It's all written...
+That's all written with pre..
+It's all written..

 ##### **Geohot** [[00:50:06](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3006)]
 That example that I posted is all pre-after.
-But the idea is that you basically have, like, four loads in computes, and then you put the...
-You, like, change the order to be, like...
+But the idea is that you basically have, like, four loads in computes, and then you put the..
+You, like, change the order to be, like..

 ##### **Geohot** [[00:50:35](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3035)]
 But, yeah, so I have that matmall maxed out.
 At least as much as you can without going to assembly.
 Yeah, so, like, what I just posted in TinyKittens is what pipelining is.